Water main breaks disrupt traffic in DC, Md. | WTOP

-Multiple water main breaks are causing traffic delays in D.C. and Maryland on Thursday.
+Multiple water main breaks caused traffic delays in D.C. and Maryland Thursday afternoon.

-The first break happened just south of Dupont Circle on Connecticut Avenue, and a cloudy brown water is flooding streets in the area.
+The first break happened just south of Dupont Circle on Connecticut Avenue.
+Cloudy brown water flooded streets in the area.

 DC Water said it was a 12-inch pipe dating from the 1940s that broke.
 The agency also said it anticipates the water main will be repaired overnight and likely before the morning commute.

-Metrobus said buses to Gallery Place and Farragut Square may experience delays because of the flooding.
+Bus commuters in Gallery Place and Farragut Square encountered delays due to the flooding.
 D.C.
-Fire said it’s working with businesses in the area to secure power.
+Fire and EMS worked with businesses in the area to secure power.

-Another water main break is blocking the southbound lanes of Rockville Pike at Cedar Lane in Montgomery County, Maryland.
+Another water main break blocked the southbound lanes of Rockville Pike at Cedar Lane in Montgomery County, Maryland.
 WSSC Water crews have shut the water off.

 The water line is 16 inches and about 80 years old.